dev-DTECH/cheque-lens/idea/README.md

 - **Check for overwriting/correction:** The writing should be checked for overwriting/correct using neural networks if found bounce the cheque.
-- **Data Entry:** After all the verification is done the details of the cheque will be extracted using [Google’s Tesseract-OCR Engine](https://github.com/tesseract-ocr/tesseract)(configured for Multiple Languages) and start transaction process.
+- **Data Entry:** After all the verification is done the details of the cheque will be extracted using [Azure Computer Vision API](https://azure.microsoft.com/en-in/services/cognitive-services/computer-vision/)(configured for Multiple Languages) and start transaction process.